-Communication Studies is dedicated to producing cutting-edge scholarship about the media’s impact on individuals and society.
+Communication and Media is dedicated to producing cutting-edge scholarship about the media’s impact on individuals and society.

 In the Department of Economics, research covers a broad range of fields, including development economics, industrial organization, labor economics, and natural resource and energy economics.